beakerlib/libraries/README.md

 In order to create a git repository for a new library file a new [issue][new] in this project and specify the desired name.

+## Develop

+As every change in the library can affect many tests which depend on it, it is strongly recommended to always use pull requests when developing new features and fixing bugs and require at least one review from collaborators before merging the code to production.

 [beakerlib]: https://github.com/beakerlib/
 [new]: https://github.com/beakerlib/libraries/issues/new
 [require]: https://tmt.readthedocs.io/en/latest/spec/tests.html#require